aryanonkar2005/BetterSearch/README.md

 </p>

 <p>
 Image search feature in ecommerce sites converts the user’s input image into an embedding vector and then retrieves other images whose embeddings are closest to it using an ANN algorithm, returning products that look visually similar to the uploaded image.
 However, these results may represent different products that the user is not actually looking for.
 For example: an input image containing a USB flash drive shaped like a key may retrieve actual metal keys, because their shapes are visually similar.
-To reach the desired product Embedding Models and Approximate Nearest Neighbour algorithms aren't enough as they don't have reasoning capabilities.
 </p>

 <h2>Pessimistic Cost Benefit Analysis for Amazon</h2>